rhezab/smile/docs/contributing.md

 them to the github repo.
 There are several useful tutorials available online for using git and GitHub.

 ## What happens next?
 Currently, the docs are live at [http://smile.gureckislab.org](http://smile.gureckislab.org).
-When you commit changes to the `docs/` folder in the `main` GitHub branch, a Github Actions script runs which automatically builds the static website using VitePress and then syncs the files to the server.  **Thus, simply pushing your changes to the master branch will update the website, there's nothing else to think about.**  This is a core design principle of 🫠 Smile: [don't sweat the dumb stuff](/principles.html#don-t-sweat-the-dumb-stuff).
+When you commit changes to the `docs/` folder in the `main` GitHub branch, a Github Actions script runs which automatically builds the static website using VitePress and then syncs the files to the server.  **Thus, simply pushing your changes to the master branch will update the website, there's nothing else to think about.**  This is a core design principle of **🫠 Smile**: [don't sweat the dumb stuff](/principles.html#don-t-sweat-the-dumb-stuff).

  If the build fails on the Github Action the website will remain unchanged.
 You can get diagnostic information about the auto-deploy process on the [Github Actions tab](https://github.com/NYUCCL/smile/actions) of the repo.
 If you suspect your changes to the docs introduced a bug that was not caught by the development server, you can check the build process locally by running `npm run docs:build`.